sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1500 - draft-question.md

 For an overview of how this method works, see the following steps:

 - To meet GPT-3's character limit for input, Sensible splits the document into equal-sized, overlapping chunks.
-- Sensible scores each chunk by how well it matches the question you pose about the data you want to extract.
-To create the score, Sensible compares your question against each chunk using the OpenAPI Embeddings API.
+- Sensible scores each chunk by its similarity to either the `question` or the `chunkScoringText` parameters.
+Sensible scores each chunk using the OpenAPI Embeddings API.
 - Sensible selects a number of the top-scoring chunks and combines them.
 The chunks can be non-consecutive in the document.
 Sensible deduplicates overlapping text in consecutive chunks.
-TODO -- add this into other "Notes" like for List (not table?)?
 - Sensible inputs the combined chunks to GPT-3 as one context, and instructs it to answer the question based on the context.